-Although Northern has only one Operational Flow Order (OFO) at this time, it is not inconceivable that at some point in the future new OFOs could become necessary for the efficient operation of Northern’s system just as it became necessary to establish the Carlton OFO.
+Although Northern has only one Operational Flow Order (OFO) at this time, Northern believes that additional OFO provisions could become necessary for the efficient operation of Northern’s system just as it became necessary to establish the Carlton OFO.
 In an effort to minimize this possibility and to make the most effective and efficient use of Northern’s current system, Northern herein proposes that Northern and a Shipper have the ability to negotiate System Flow Requests (SFRs).
-An SFR is a provision whereby the Shipper agrees to be subject to a flow requirement in exchange for a fee, a discount or to avoid the construction of facilities in order to alleviate a capacity constraint or provide an opportunity to sell incremental entitlement.
-For example, Northern may have capacity at a particular receipt point and at a particular delivery point, but, as Northern has a grid system, there is some constraint in the middle of the system.
+An SFR is a provision whereby the Shipper agrees to be subject to a flow requirement in exchange for a fee, a discount or to avoid the construction of facilities in order to alleviate a capacity constraint.{Makes it sound like the request is economically motivated} For example, Northern may have capacity at a particular receipt point and at a particular delivery point, but, as Northern has a grid system, there is some constraint in the middle of the system.
 In such a situation, if Northern could be sure that gas was coming into the system at a particular point Northern may have capacity to serve a particular delivery point but only if the gas is sourced from a particular receipt point.
 On most occasions the shipper could utilize an alternate receipt point without disrupting current shippers’ rights to the capacity.
 However, in the event that Northern needed the gas to be sourced from the particular receipt point, rather than disrupt all shippers, Northern could call on the SFR shipper to return to its primary point as agreed.
-In the same manner, an SFR could allow Northern to provide service either to the SFR shipper or to another shipper without having to construct facilities.
+In the same manner, an SFR could allow Northern to provide service either to the SFR shipper or to another shipper without having to construct facilities {Shouldn’t we say that if an SFR frees up available capacity – such operational capacity will be posted and available to all – otherwise it sounds like capacity made available from use of SFR can be separately reserved for a few}.
 This maximizes the use of Northern’s system to the advantage of all customers.
 Northern’s tariff provision sets forth clear standards under which Northern will agree to negotiate SFRs therefore the provision meets the requirements of the Commission.

 PROPOSED TARIFF LANGUAGE: